 Instructions for Authors

-The journal Archives of Psychiatry Research is an international peer reviewed journal, open to scientists dealing with all aspects of psychiatry or addictions.
-The journal publishes original scientific and professional papers, preliminary communications, reviews and conference papers, case reports, news and book reviews, letters to the editor, provided they have not been published elsewhere.
+The journal Archives of Psychiatry Research is an international peer reviewed journal, open to clinicians, scholars, and research scientists in psychiatry, neuropsychiatry, behavioural science, and allied fields.
+The journal publishes original scientific and professional papers, short communications, reviews, case reports and letters to the editor, provided they have not been published elsewhere.

 All manuscripts should be written in English.
 Instructions for preparation of manuscripts submitted to Archives of Psychiatry Research are consistent with the recommendations issued by the International Committee of the Medical Journal Editors, Uniform requirements for manuscripts submitted to biomedical journals (N Engl J Med 1997; 336: 309-315).